Introduction

 - Lettuce, rocket, spinach and coriander flowering early

-- Raised beds and containers drying out faster than expected
+- Raised beds and containers drying out too fast

-The good news is that you can reduce the risk.
-You cannot control the weather, but you can manage the stress around your plants.
-Better watering, light shade, mulch, good timing and regular harvesting all help keep summer crops productive for longer.
+Heat, dry soil, long daylight hours and inconsistent watering can all push vegetables into flowering before you get a proper harvest.
+The good news is that better watering, light shade, mulch, good timing and regular harvesting can all help keep summer crops productive for longer.

 What Does Bolting Mean in Vegetables?

-Bolting is when a vegetable plant stops focusing on the part you want to harvest and starts flowering and producing seed instead.
+Bolting is when a vegetable plant stops putting energy into the part you want to harvest and starts flowering and producing seed instead.

-In plain English, the plant has decided it is time to reproduce.
+In simple terms, the plant has decided it is time to reproduce.

-That is completely natural.
-However, it becomes a problem when it happens before you have had a proper harvest.
-Instead of putting energy into leaves, roots, stems or bulbs, the plant starts pushing up a flower stalk.
+That is natural, but it becomes a problem when it happens too early.
+Instead of building leaves, roots, stems or bulbs, the plant starts sending up a flower stalk.

 You will often spot bolting because the plant suddenly changes shape.
 For example:

-- Lettuce grows taller and sends up a central flower stem
+- Lettuce grows taller and sends up a central stem

-- Rocket produces flower buds and the leaves become much stronger tasting
+- Rocket forms flower buds and the leaves become stronger tasting

 - Spinach stretches upwards instead of making soft new leaves

-- Coriander turns feathery, flowers quickly and starts setting seed
+- Coriander turns feathery and starts setting seed

-- Radishes may become woody instead of forming crisp roots
+- Radishes can become woody instead of forming crisp roots

-Once vegetables start bolting, eating quality usually drops.
-Leafy crops can become bitter, tough or coarse, while root crops may stop swelling properly.
-Herbs can still be useful, but they often move away from soft leafy growth and into flowers or seed.
+Once vegetables bolt, eating quality usually drops.
+Leafy crops often turn bitter, tough or coarse, while root crops may stop swelling properly.

-That does not mean the crop is always wasted.
-Some bolted vegetables can still be harvested, left for pollinators, or used for seed if the plant is healthy and the variety is suitable.
+That does not always mean the crop is useless.
+Some bolted vegetables are still worth harvesting, some can be left for pollinators, and some can be saved for seed if the plant is healthy and the variety is suitable.

-However, once bolting has properly started, it is usually difficult to make the plant go back to normal leafy or root growth.
-At that point, you are often better off harvesting what you can, learning from the timing, and planning the next sowing.
+However, once bolting has properly started, you usually cannot push the plant back into normal leafy or root growth.
+At that point, it is often better to use what you can and adjust the next sowing.

 Why Do Vegetables Bolt in Summer?

 In summer, that decision is often triggered by stress.
-The plant is not trying to annoy you, even if it feels that way when your lettuce suddenly turns into a flower stalk.
-It is simply reacting to the conditions around it.
+The plant is not being awkward.
+It is reacting to the conditions around it.

-The most common causes of vegetables bolting in summer include:
+The main causes of vegetables bolting in summer are:

 - High temperatures